Lunarnovaa/aurabora.org/src/pages/blogposts/post-14.md

 This angers Attorney Woo.
-She trusted the defendant, only to find out he was keeping the truth from her, and believes he truly was just using her, just like he used both the vitim and his past girlfriend.
-She tells him he'll resign the case.
+She trusted the defendant, only to find out he was keeping the truth from her, and believes he truly was just using her, just like he used both the victim and his past girlfriend.
+She tells him she'll resign the case.

-That evening, Attorney Woo and her new boyfriend, who is not disabled, head out for a walk.
+That evening, Attorney Woo and her boyfriend, who is not disabled, head out for a walk.
 On it, they greet some of her boyfriend's old friends.
 They tell him its so kind of him to be giving back, doing charity work.
 Confused, he tells them that he's on a date, and introduces them to Attorney Woo.
 Attorney Woo enthusiastically introduces herself to them,[^1] but his friends seem more embarrassed than anything else.

 [^1]: This scene really spoke to me, especially Attorney Woo's excitement.
 In a
-    previous episode, when they were still just friends, Attorney Woo and her boyfriend were on a walk when one of his friend's saw them and said something similar.
-Similarly, he told him that they were friends, coworkers, certainly not charity.
-This destroyed Attorney Woo, who felt happy to be making close friends.
+    previous episode, when they were still just friends, Attorney Woo and her boyfriend were on a walk when one of his friend's saw them and complimented her boyfriend on his charity.
+Her boyfriend of course told him that they were friends, coworkers, certainly not charity.
+And yet, the comment still simply destroyed Attorney Woo, who had felt happy to be making close friends.
 Feeling like your friend or lover is only with you out of sympathy is genuinely an awful feeling, especially for disabled people who are continuously told that loving them is too difficult, or that they aren't able to be a good friend.
-So, when Attorney Woo's boyfriend made it explicitly clear that she was not a charity case, or a sympathy date, but rather a person he is _proud_ to say he is on a date with, I shared Attorney Woo's ecstasy.
+So, when Attorney Woo's boyfriend made it explicitly clear that she was not a charity case, or a sympathy date, but rather a person he is _proud_ to say he is on a date with, I shared Attorney Woo's excitement.

 In this moment, however, Attorney Woo spotted the writing on the "friends'" coffee cups, and realized what Hye-Yeong meant by "BA": "Barista Academy."
 She ran off to find Hye-Yeong and speak to her as she wanted.

-## But Whose Gigalo?
+## But Whose Gigolo?

 Attorney Woo and her boyfriend barely caught the victim leaving Barista Academy.
 But when they did, she explained that she did not want the defendant to go to